mo7amed7assan1911/SQL_Music_Store_Queries/Easy/README.md

 # Easy-Level SQL Questions

-💡 **Reminder**: The database schema provided at the end of this md file.
+💡 **Reminder**: The database schema is provided at the end of this md file.

 ---